 Traveling independently not only requires thoughtful planning, organizing and packing, it also means to deal with the unexpected.
 On our recent trip, Greg and I have been confronted with a bunch of complications from the start and finding the right response to these incidents is something every traveler has to learn over time.

 It is one thing to decide on what to bring with you, but another one to look after your personal belongings when traveling.
 With our arrival at the airport in Vancouver I found out that my checked bag had not made it.

-Unfortunately, as for long distance flights there is not much you can do to avoid delayed baggage other than trusting the airline’s staff to do a good job.
-However, you can make sure that you always carry most important personal belongings (wallet, electronics, important documents) in your carry-on daypack.
+As for long distance flights, there is not much you can do to avoid delayed baggage other than trusting the airline’s staff to do a good job.
+However, you can make sure that you always carry your most important personal belongings with you.
+Wallet, electronics, important documents should always go in your carry-on daypack when traveling independently.

 In the unlikely case that one of your bags goes missing, you will have to fil in a missing luggage report and wait for someone to contact you.
 Most airlines will provide you with a refund for necessities such as toiletries and basic clothes that you might need for the time you are waiting for your missing bag.